her83project/.github/profile/README.md

 Her83 exists so that

-* women can see the cost of the gap where they live and work
+- women can see the cost of the gap
-* researchers and journalists can reference a clear visual source
+- researchers and journalists have a clear visual source
-* companies cannot claim they did not know
+- companies cannot pretend they did not know

 Eighty three cents is not the whole story
 Her83 shows the rest